 Another popular – and cheap – summertime activity is a day out at the beach, a place that conjures up memories for so many of us.
-There are many great beaches in the UK; shingle and sand, busy and quiet, water-sport friendly and not.
+There are many great beaches in the UK; shingle and sand, busy and quiet, water-sport friendly or dog-friendly ones too.
 For the vast majority of people, even those of us who live inland, the beach is not very far away at all.
 Getting from London to the likes of Southend, Brighton, Bournemouth, Hastings and Margate is fairly painless, with cheap train tickets available if you book in advance, take advantage of family saver deals and (if you’re eligible) use a young person’s railcard.
 Even for those who live in the Midlands, places like Felixstowe, Lowestoft, Skegness and Cromer are not too far away.

 The beach, whether you’re in Scotland, Wales, the north of England, East Anglia, the West Country or the South Coast, is associated with a number of traditions.
 You simply can’t spend a day at the beach without indulging in fish and chips (eaten direct from the paper, of course!).
 If the weather’s good, a dip in the sea may be on the cards, while UK beaches are well known for their amusements, grand piers, crab fishing opportunities and sweet treats, including rock, fudge and popcorn.
 Even better, none of these things will break the bank.
 For a cheap day out with friends or family, the beach is pretty hard to beat.

 In the UK we’re also privileged to have plenty of free day events like fairs, fetes and country shows.
 These can be a great day out and offer something a little different/traditional.
 They are particularly good days out for the family, especially if you have younger kids.
 Keeping an eye on any local papers, keeping a lookout for posters, leaflets and fliers, and checking social media on a regular basis are all good ways to find out what's going on in the local area.